AppLovin/AppLovin-MAX-Godot/README.md

   - In your `src` directory, rename the subdirectories from `src`/`com`/`godot`/`game` to your desired package name.

 ## Documentation
-For information on how to use our plugin in your GDScripts, heck out our integration docs [here](https://dash.applovin.com/documentation/mediation/godot/getting-started/integration).
+For information on how to use our plugin in your GDScripts, check out our integration docs [here](https://dash.applovin.com/documentation/mediation/godot/getting-started/integration).

 ## Demo Apps
 The `/ExampleProject` directory contains the demo app.